-Six primary status modes are indicated by LEDs on the faceplate and are marked NORMAL, PUMP, SETUP, COOL, HEAT and DRAIN.
+The six primary status modes are indicated by LEDs on the faceplate and are marked NORMAL, HOLD, ALARM, PROG, HEAT and DRAIN.

-NORMAL - This mode is the normal condition for the system.
+NORMAL - This mode is the NORMAL condition for the system.
 It indicates that the system is operating within the defined parameters.

-(HOLD) - This is a buried mode indicated by the blinking of the Normal LED.
-It allows all normal monitoring and timing functions, but disables the heater and cooling.
-To exit this mode, either the 'RETURN' or 'HOLD' key may be depressed.
+HOLD - This mode is a STANDBY condition for the unit.
+It allows all normal monitoring and timing functions, but disables the heater.
 NOTE: For safety, the unit always starts up in this mode initially or after a power failure.
-When in this mode, the process display reads 'Hold'.
+When in this mode, the process display reads Hold=